Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Features.md

 #### Background determination

 A new statistical method has been introduced to determibe which squares are considered to be background and which squares represent cell suface.
-An histogram of cell/background allocation is prepared.
+A histogram of cell/background allocation is prepared.